 Since then some talented craftsmen have been on hand - Tom Verity (the bowl and an arch), Dai Lewis and Steve Cropper (the bandstand) and Tim Dobson of Cader Works (gates and shepherd's hut).
 Lance Edwards and James Breakspear have also left their mark and been generous with their time and talents.

-Since Davina's death, Hal Wynne-Jones has been extremely generous with his time and energies, helping his daughters Lily and Rowan handle the practicalities of managing Davina's legacy.
+Since Davina's death, Hal Wynne-Jones and Tim Dobson have been extremely generous with their time and energies, helping Lily and Rowan handle the practicalities of managing Davina's legacy.